swiftlang/vscode-swift/README.md

 ![](images/package-dependencies.png)

-Additionally, the extension will monitor **Package.swift** and **Package.resolved** for changes, resolve any changes to the dependencies, and update the view as needed.
+Additionally, the extension will monitor `Package.swift` and `Package.resolved` for changes, resolve any changes to the dependencies, and update the view as needed.

 ### Debugging

 The Swift extension uses the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension for debugging.

-When you open a Swift package (a directory containing a **Package.swift**), the extension automatically generates build tasks and launch configurations for each executable within the package.
+When you open a Swift package (a directory containing a `Package.swift` file), the extension automatically generates build tasks and launch configurations for each executable within the package.
 Additionally, if the package includes tests, the extension creates a configuration specifically designed to run those tests.
 These configurations all leverage the CodeLLDB extension as the debugger of choice.

 Use the **Run > Start Debugging** menu item to run an executable and start debugging.
 If you have multiple launch configurations you can choose which launch configuration to use in the debugger view.

-CodeLLDB includes a version of `lldb` which it uses by default for debugging, but this version of `lldb` doesn’t support Swift.
+CodeLLDB includes a version of `lldb` that it uses by default for debugging, but this version of `lldb` doesn’t support Swift.
 The Swift extension will automatically identify the required version and offer to update the CodeLLDB configuration as necessary so that debugging is supported.

 ### Test Explorer